|

 - The WITH NO DATA keyword refreshes the empty view without data.

+New in version 28The OPTIMIZE TABLE command reorganizes and reindexes a data file, and rebuilds the indices of this file.
+This operation improves performance.
+This function is equivalent to using the WLanguage HIndex function to reorganize and reindex a data file.
 FileName represents the name of the file to be reorganized.
-Remark: - This function is locking: the data file is not accessible during the execution of the.
-You must make sure that the file is not in use when the function is called.
+Remark: - This function is locking: the data file cannot be accessed during the execution of the function.
+Make sure the file is not in use when the function is called.

 - This function cannot be used with Native Connectors.

-- By Default , the reindexing performed corresponds to the following parameters: normal reindexing, full text index reindexing, reindexing in Background task, with a density rate of 80%.
-To use other parameters, use the HIndex function.
+- By default, the reindexing operation is performed according to one of the following parameters: standard reindexing, full-text reindexing, reindexing in the background, 80% density.
+To use other parameters, use HIndex.

 This page is also available for…